Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Introduction

-To address these challenges, we introduce a new hybrid training scheme, called \textit{Semi-Synchronous Federated Learning}, which allows learners to continuously train on their local dataset up to a specific synchronization point where the current local models of all learners are mixed to compute the community model.
+To address these challenges, we introduce a new hybrid training scheme, \textit{Semi-Synchronous Federated Learning (SemiSync)}, which allows learners to continuously train on their local dataset up to a specific temporally specified synchronization point where the current local models of all learners are aggregated to compute the community model.
 This approach produces better utilization of the federation resources, while limiting communication costs.
-We empirically demonstrate the effectiveness of this new scheme in terms of convergence time and communication cost on a variety of challenging environments with diverse computational resources, variable data amounts, and different target class distributions (IID and non-IID example assignments) across learners.
-We also show that our training scheme accelerates the convergence of the federation model irrespective of the local optimizer used to train the local models.
+We empirically demonstrate the effectiveness of this new scheme in terms of convergence time, communication cost and energy efficiency on a variety of challenging learning environments with diverse computational resources, variable data amounts, and different target class distributions (IID and Non-IID example assignments) across learners.
+Our training scheme leads to faster convergence regardless of the optimizer used to train the local models.
+Our contributions are: \begin{itemize}[noitemsep, topsep=5pt] \item A new \textit{Semi-Synchronous} communication protocol for cross-silo Federated Learning settings with accelerated convergence, and reduced communication, processing and energy cost. \item A caching approach that enables computation of the community model in constant time in asynchronous Federated Learning environments. \item A new asynchronous communication policy based on staleness, \textit{FedRec}, which outperforms existing asynchronous learning policies. \item A systematic evaluation of Federated Learning training policies on standard benchmarks and on a challenging neuroimaging dataset over diverse federated learning environments. \end{itemize}